Chasing shadows with Gottesman-Kitaev-Preskill codes: Preliminaries

 These GKP codes have been widely explored in the literature: They afford a distance (given by the length of the shortest non-trivial logical displacement) $\Delta\lr{\sqrt{2}\Z^2}=2^{-\frac{1}{2}}$ and $\Delta\lr{\sqrt{2}A_2}=3^{-\frac{1}{4}}$.
 We depict their structure in fig. \ref{fig:Z2_A2}, where it can also be seen that the lattices are respectively symmetric under $\pi/2$ and $\pi/3$ rotations $R_{\pi/2}$ and $R_{\pi/3}$ which correspond to the logical Hadamard $\hat{H}$ gate for the square GKP code and the Hadamard-phase gate $\hat{H}\hat{S}^{\dagger}$ for the hexagonal GKP code.

 The identification as logical Clifford gates is made through their property as symplectic lattice automorphisms, of which the general structure has been explored in refs.~\cite{garden, burchards2024fiberbundlefaulttolerance, Royer_2022, GCB}.
-Another such symplectic automorphism is given by the transvection $S=I+\bs{e}_{1}\bs{e}_2^T$ that yields a logical phase gate $\hat{S}$ for the square GKP code.
+Another such symplectic automorphism is given by the transvection $S=I+\bs{e}_{1}\bs{e}_2^T$, where $\bs{e}_i$ are unit vectors, that yields a logical phase gate $\hat{S}$ for the square GKP code.
 In general, for scaled GKP codes all symplectic autmorphisms are given by the symplectic matrices $S=M^TU^TM^{-T}$, where $M$ is the generator for the lattice basis and $U\in \Sp_{2n}\lr{\Z_d}$ labels the logical action of the corresponding non-trivial Clifford gate.
 We refer to ref.~\cite{garden} for an in-depth discussion.
 In the appendix, we show that any such $U\in \Sp_{2n}\lr{\Z_d}$ (and consequently, by conjugation with $M^T$, any corresponding real symplectic automorphism $S$) can be generated by a length $O(dn^2)$ sequence of elementary local matrices in $\Sp_{2n}\lr{\Z_d}$ that correspond to the qudit versions of the usual Hadamard, phase and CNOT gates.
+Throughout this manuscript, by (logical) Clifford group we mean the group of automorphisms of logical Pauli operators under conjugation while the prefix \textit{trivial} refers to those elements that implement a projectively trivial automorphism.
+We refer to ref.~\cite{garden, burchards2024fiberbundlefaulttolerance} for a more in-depth discussion of these groups and their connection to the respective groups of lattice automorphisms.